WhatsApp Payment Feature Live in India; Here’s How It Works

 The popular messaging app has partnered with UPI for in-app payment in the country.

 WhatsApp payment feature is now live in India, making it the first country to support in-app payment on the popular messaging platform.
 The payment option has made its way to all WhatsApp users as the NPCI (National Payments Corporation of India) has given a green flag for the payments feature to be used here.

 The payment feature is enabled merely by linking the app to the country’s Unified Payment Interface (UPI) that allows users to link their bank account without sharing confidential details.
-Uber is already offering its payment option via UPI in the country, one of the first global brands to vouch for it.

 The Facebook-owned messaging app has also conveyed this in the terms and conditions section, which does not hold WhatsApp liable for any payment mishaps.

 We managed to activate the feature on our phone, and here’s how it works:

 How to Use the Payment Feature on WhatsApp

 - Check if your phone has the latest version of WhatsApp (220.127.116.11)

 - Verify your mobile number to link with bank account